tushar-mohan/perftools/docs/examples/papiex-mpi-example/index.md

 ```
 The [papiex summary report](sample-papiex-report.txt) contains a wealth of data about individual ranks, threads and global job-level statistics.

-## Viewing papiex output in PerfBrowser Cloud

-Things get more interesting if we upload data to [PerfBrowser Cloud](https://perfbrowser.perftools.org)!

-### Generate CSV using papiex
+### Generating CSV with papiex
+To view the papiex data in PerfBrowser Cloud, we need the output to be in
-First, we repeat the run, but this time adding a `--csv` flag direct papiex to
+CSV format.
+We repeat the run, but this time we add `--csv` to the mix.
-save the data in a single CSV file:

 ```
 $ mpirun -np 16 papiex -a --csv ./mpi_wave
 ```

-### Sign up for PerfBrowser Cloud
+## Visualizing in PerfBrowser Cloud

+Things get more interesting if we upload data to [PerfBrowser Cloud](https://perfbrowser.perftools.org)!

 If you haven't done so, [sign up for a free-trial PerfBrowser Cloud account](https://perfbrowser.perftools.org/static/index.html#/signup).
 If you login using OAuth, make sure you set a new password.
 You will
 need the password in the following step, when we upload the data using `pbctl`.